 The 318d and 320d use 2.0-litre diesel engines producing 148bhp and 187bhp respectively; these four-cylinder diesel 3 Series models come with a choice of six-speed manual or eight-speed automatics; all but 318d models can be fitted with four-wheel drive.
-0-62mph takes 8.4 seconds in the manual 318d or a tenth slower in the auto, while it’s 7.1 seconds in a manual 320d or 6.8 seconds with the automatic.
+0-62mph takes 8.4 seconds in the manual 318d or a tenth slower in the auto, while it’s 6.8 seconds for the 320d auto.

 Performance-conscious diesel buyers will be best served by the 330d, which gets a straight-six with 261bhp.
 0-62mph takes 5.5 seconds in the rear-drive car or 5.1 seconds in the four-wheel drive version.
 This six-cylinder unit also features in the M340d xDrive, producing 335bhp and dispatching the same sprint in 4.6 seconds.

 The plug-in hybrid 330e is powered by the four-cylinder petrol from the 320i, but adds an electric motor to produce a total output of 249bhp.
 0-62mph takes 5.9 seconds and the car’s battery provides a claimed 41 miles of all-electric running.